maoe/lifted-async/README.md

 Contact information
 ==========

-This library is written and maintained by Mitsutoshi Aoe <maoe@foldr.in>.
+This library is written and maintained by Mitsutoshi Aoe <me@maoe.name>.
 [Pull requests](https://github.com/maoe/lifted-async/pulls) and [bug reports](https://github.com/maoe/lifted-async/issues) are welcome.
 A chat room is available on [Gitter](https://gitter.im/maoe/lifted-async).